vickneee/web-development-studies/studies/14 JWT (JSON Web Tokens) Authorization PostgreSQL/worksheet.md

 2. Once you have the token, go to the "Environment" section in Postman (located in the top left corner).

-3. Click on the "Globals" button to create a new environment.
+3. Click on the "Globals" button to create a new variable.

 4. In the "Globals", add a new variable named `Token` (or any name you prefer).
 You can add to the Initial value  `---`.